tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 It's really just that simple.

-### Why Would I Want to See an Image of My Personality?
+### Why Would You Want to See an Image of Your Personality?

-Here are a few reasons you might want to get your spiritual portrait.
+The fact that we are all going to die is a big reason you might want to get your spiritual portrait!

 #### Death - Yours and Mine

-If you die without getting your spiritual portrait, no one will ever know what it looks like.
+If **you** die without getting your spiritual portrait, no one will ever know what it looks like.

 You cannot answer the questions when you are dead.
 Someone else could answer them for you, but **their answers will never be